Economic & Workforce Development

 Economic & Workforce Development offers an electrical apprenticeship program in cooperation with the Forsyth County Electrical Contractors Association.

-Personal enrichment courses and activities are designed to contribute to a community’s overall cultural, civic and intellectual growth.
+Community service courses and activities are designed to contribute to a community’s overall cultural, civic and intellectual growth.
 Some of the more popular courses include foreign languages, picture framing, painting, crafts, digital photography and retirement planning.
 Almost any course can be offered in response to community interest.

 A wide variety of computer courses are offered online and in the classroom.
 Computer courses can also be customized to meet specific content and scheduling requirements of company employee groups.